-In 2017, there were 4 hate crimes reported that qualified for inclusion in this report:
+In 2018, there were 4 hate crimes reported that qualified for inclusion in this report:

-- 1. 1 intimidation motivated by bias against national origin occurred on public property - 2.
-1 vandalism motivated by bias against religion occurred on on campus property in student housing - 3.
-1 vandalism motivated by bias against religion occurred on on campus property in student housing - 4.
-1 vandalism motivated by bias against race occurred on on campus property in student housing
+- 1. 1 simple assault motivated by bias against race on public property - 2.
+1 simple assault motivated by bias against sexual orientation on campus - 3.
+1 aggravated assault motivated by bias against race on campus - 4.
+1 rape motivated by bias against race on campus